thatShashankGuy/Angular-Workshop/NOTES.md

 @Input() and @Output() give a child component a way to communicate with its parent component. @Input() lets a parent component update data in the child component.
 Conversely, @Output() lets the child send data to a parent component.

+# Template Statements

+Template statements are methods or properties that you can use in your HTML to respond to user events.
+With template statements, your application can engage users through actions such as displaying dynamic content or submitting forms.

+Conciseness -	Use method calls or basic property assignments to keep template statements minimal.

+Work within the context -	The context of a template statement can be the component class instance or the template.
+Because of this, template statements cannot refer to anything in the global namespace such as window or document.
+For example, template statements can't call console.log() or Math.max().